Kiss Daddy Goodnight

 Kiss Daddy Goodnight is a 1987 American neo-noir psychological thriller film directed by Peter Ily Huemer.
 It stars Uma Thurman in her film debut, and Steve Buscemi in a small role.

 Plot

 Laura is a model who obtains additional income by picking up men, slipping them a mickey, and robbing them.
 She has a friendship with her neighbor William Tilden.
+Laura pegs men ruthlessly after slipping them a mickey.
 Sid tracks Laura down in search of her ex Johnny, with whom he wishes to start a band.